bobbyblues/pyslidebar/README.md

 Configuration:

- - volume: true or false to enable or disable the volume module
+ - enabled: true or false to enable or disable the volume module
- - volume-modifier: ascii code of the key that will trigger the volume module
+ - modifier: ascii code of the key that will trigger the volume module
- - volume-sink: index of the pulse-audio sink you want the volume module to control
+ - sink: index of the pulse-audio sink you want the volume module to control